inyokaproject/inyoka/docs/installation.rst

 Getting access to the Inyoka repository
 ***************************************

-You need to contact `encbladexp <https://github.com/encbladexp>`_ who will give you access right to fork the project.
-Simply fork the `<https://github.com/inyokaproject/inyoka>`_ repository to create a new *private* fork of this repository.
+You need to a team member who will give you access right to fork the project.
+After that, simply fork the `<https://github.com/inyokaproject/inyoka>`_ repository to create a new *private* fork of this repository.

 Installation
 ============